Yog9/SnapShot/README.md

 ### Getting Started

-Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.
+Click the demo link or clone/download the repository on your local machine.
 Create a config.js file in components folder.
 In config.js file write `export const apiKey = "YOUR_FLIKR_API_KEY";`